 There are a variety of ways to invest money in real estate, including real estate crowdfunding or putting your money in REITs (real estate investment trusts, which is basically a mutual fund but for real estate).

 Additionally, while many mutual funds or ETFs can have high minimum investment amounts that are possibly out of the range for most students, many real estate platforms have lower requirements.

-You’ll have to be 18 years or older to invest on your own, but this should be no problem for college students.
-If you’re still a minor, you can ask your parents to open a custodial account for you which you will gain access to upon becoming an adult.
+You’ll have to be 18 years or older to invest on your own, but this isn’t a problem for college students.

 Keep in mind, you should always do your research when deciding to invest and you should never invest more than you can afford to lose or if you will need access to your funds in the near future!

 Sign up with Fundrise and start building real estate investing wealth!

 4. Start A Blog